 The McDonough Center houses the nationally recognized McDonough Leadership Program, open to undergraduate students in all fields of study at Marietta College.
 Through a competitive application process, students who are selected to participate in this program are called McDonough Scholars on campus.
 McDonough Scholars can pursue one of five tracks - the Teacher Leadership Certificate (TLC); the Engineering Leadership Certificate (ELC); the Certificate in Leadership Studies; the Minor in Leadership Studies; and the International Leadership Studies (ILS) Major.
 Drawing from our focus on a Liberal Arts education, the McDonough Leadership Program offers many fascinating for-credit seminars, service-learning projects, and leadership skill-building opportunities.

-Aside from the academic programs for undergraduate students, the Center promotes activities in four critical areas: civic engagement, international leadership, business leadership, and research.
+Aside from the academic programs for undergraduate students, the Center promotes activities in five critical areas: civic engagement, international leadership, business leadership, nonprofit leadership, and research.
 The award-winning Office of Civic Engagement promotes the Center's service projects and volunteer activities for all McDonough Scholars.
-In business leadership, the Center focuses on executive education in the for-profit sector, including the Fitzgerald Executive-in-Residence Program, and the Visiting Executive Program.
+In business leadership, the Center focuses on executive education in the for-profit sector, including the Fitzgerald Executive-in-Residence Program and the Visiting Executive Program.
 We also collaborate with Peoples Bank to host annually the Peoples Bank Business Case Competition.
 We also offer, once a year, the World Pac Paper Leadership Lecture Series, which brings to campus a distinguished C.E.O.

 Gama Perruci, Ph.D.